fahaihi/fahaihi.github.io/_pages/includes/intro.md

-I am a Ph.D. candidate from the Nankai University (NKU) and Nanyang Technolgical University (NTU).
-My research area includes AI Compression, Parallel Computing, and Bioinformatics.
+I am a Ph.D. candidate from the Nankai University (NKU) in China, and a visiting student from Nanyang Technolgical University (NTU) in Singapore.
+My research area includes AI Compression for Model and Data, Parallel Computing, and Bioinformatics.
 I'm services as a reviewer of ICASSP-25, IJCNN-25, and WWW-25 etal.

 <p style="color:blue;">